Vizzuality/coding-challenge-examples/backend-engineer/importer-large-files/README.md

 Please document in the code/config files any significant decisions you make as you go (be concise).

-Tests are a plus (see also the section below on Optional Goals)
+Tests are a plus (see also the section below on Optional Goals).

+If you use LLM assistants as part of your daily engineering work, please feel free to use them for this challenge, but please be transparent about where you used them (project scaffolding? dev environment configuration? writing tests?
+Compose setup? etc.).
+We acknowledge that LLM assistants are an important part of engineers' development support tooling, and we are interested in understanding how you use them.

 ## 2. Basic Requirements